raph-amiard/CamllVM/README.md

 ------------------------------

 - It uses the ocaml runtime (based in the byterun/ folder of the ocaml distribution) to parse an ocaml bytecode file.
-- Processes the code to rebuild functions based on the ZAM bytecode.
+- Processes the ZAM bytecode to rebuild functions and blocks.
 - Emits and eventually jit compile/run llvm IR for a (yet) limited subset of the ZAM instruction set.